- Starting to get into a regular exercise routine and dietary patterns is a great way to improve your health.

 Dates are fruits commonly consumed by athletes before and after training.
 This is because they are rich in micronutrients, sugars, and antioxidants.
 The antioxidants found in dates may also help to prevent fatigue.
 It also helps you avoid illnesses that can slow down recovery.
 Consuming five dates after your workout provides you about 90 grams of carbohydrates.
 For reference, this is approximately the amount of carbohydrates needed for a 150-pound person.

-Nutrition for Fitness – Protein
+Dietary Patterns for Fitness – Protein

 In addition to carbohydrates, eating protein is a crucial component when it comes to exercise nutrition.
 This is because exercise causes tiny tears to form in our muscles.
 This can cause muscle breakdown if we don’t fuel our bodies properly after.
 Eating the right amount of protein after your workout helps to rebuild, repair, and grow your muscles!